-If you work around computers and other systems, you are sure to have heard the term Ethernet Cables.
-We often end up plugging these cables into a plug or a network equipment.
+If you work around computers and other systems, you will surely have heard the term Ethernet Cables.
+We often end up plugging these cables into a network equipment.
 This is known as an ethernet port.
-Today, instead of talking about cables, we will be talking about these sockets and how they connect a wired network hardware to Wide area networks or Ethernet Lan.
+Today, instead of cables, we will discuss these sockets and how they connect wired hardware to Wide Area Networks or Ethernet LAN.

 The Anatomy of Ethernet Ports

 You must have seen the ports of traditional telephone instruments.
-Well, Ethernet port look quite like them.
+Well, the Ethernet port looks quite like them.
 It is just that they’re a little wider than these ports.
-And you can figure out the major difference when you are unable to fit Ethernet Cables into telephone jack.
-Take a look at the picture of Ethernet Port given below:
+You can figure out the major difference when you cannot fit Ethernet Cables into a telephone jack.

-The network cable that goes inside the port has a clip at the bottom which keeps it affixed to the port.
+The network cable inside the port has a clip at the bottom that keeps it affixed to the port.

 Computer Ethernet Ports

 Almost all PCs or desktops come with an Ethernet Port through which you can connect devices to the wired network.
-The built-in Ethernet port of a computer is connected with its Ethernet network adapter; also known as Ethernet Card, attached to the motherboard.
+A computer's built-in PC Ethernet port is connected to its Ethernet network adapter, also known as Ethernet Card, attached to the motherboard.

 Even laptops have an Ethernet port enabling you to join it with a network without wireless capabilities.
-Well, a laptop like Macbook air would be an exception here as it does not have an Ethernet port.
-However, it enables you to connect the Ethernet dongle to the USB port.
+A laptop like Macbook Air would be an exception, as it does not have an Ethernet port.
+However, it lets you connect the Ethernet dongle to the USB port.

 Handling the Ethernet Port Problems

-In case you are facing internet connection issues on your computer, the first thing you need to look at is your ethernet port.
-This is because, there are chances that it might be unplugged.
-At such times, your computer might show errors like “Your network cable is unplugged.”
-Sometimes, the network card can also become corrupt, outdated, or go missing.
-During such times, you can install a network driver using a free driver updater tool.
+If you are facing internet connection issues on your computer, the first thing you need to look at is your ethernet port.
+This is because it might be unplugged.
+Sometimes, your computer might show errors like “Your network cable is unplugged.”
+The network card can sometimes become corrupt, outdated, or go missing.
+You can install a network driver using a free driver updater tool during such times.

 What Are the Use Cases of Ethernet Ports?